 - Compute all your losses so that you can claim all the recompense you are entitled

 - Do all the legwork relating to your case and help you focus on recovering

 If you have sustained an injury in a rear-end collision, don’t dare handle the claim by yourself.
-Our Birmingham personal injury attorneys at Mike Bell Accident Injury Law will pull no punches when it comes to making sure you get the compensation amount you deserve.
+Our Birmingham personal injury attorneys at Mike Bell Accident & Injury Lawyers will pull no punches when it comes to making sure you get the compensation amount you deserve.